 - Monitor the distribution of network load across devices to diagnose throughput bottlenecks.

 Accessing our layer 2 topology is very simple - just follow these steps:

 - Select the Organisation and Network of interest from the top right menu; and

 - Navigate to Topology > Layer 2 in the main menu on the left.

 Upon opening the layer 2 topology page, the architecture of the selected network will be shown.
 The map presents itself as a tree chart made of various circled icons linked together by gray lines, as shown in the example screenshot below.

 The lines represent wired connections, while the icons indicate a connected device.
 A different icon is used for each device type:

-- represents a webcam;
+- represents a Plasma Cloud PoE Switch;

-- represents a printer;
+- represents a Plasma Cloud WiFi Access Point.